Ontario corporate minimum tax

 Corporations subject to corporate minimum tax

-A corporation is subject to corporate minimum tax if its total assets are $50 million or more and its total revenue is $100 million or more, except if the corporation was, throughout the tax year:
+A corporation is subject to corporate minimum tax if its total assets are $50 million or more and its total revenue is $100 million or more, except if the corporation was one of the following, throughout the tax year:

 The corporate minimum tax rate is 2.7%.